 You may vote your shares before the Annual Meeting (1) by telephone, (2) via the Internet, or (3) by completing and mailing a proxy card if you received your proxy materials by mail.
 If you vote by telephone or via the Internet, you do not need to return your proxy card or voting instruction form.
 With respect to the election of directors, you may vote "FOR" all of the nominees to the Board, you may vote against any nominee you specify, you may vote against all of the nominees as a group or abstain from voting.
-For the advisory vote to approve the frequency for future advisory votes to approve the company's named executive officers, you may vote for "EVERY YEAR," "EVERY TWO YEARS," "EVERY THREE YEARS" or abstain from voting.
 For all other proposals described in this Proxy Statement, you may vote "FOR" or "AGAINST" or abstain from voting.